farlowdw/software-development-handbook/docs/data-structures/intro.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-import WorstCaseComplexities from '@site/docs/_Partials/_time-and-space-complexities/_all-worst-case.mdx' import AverageCaseComplexities from '@site/docs/_Partials/_time-and-space-complexities/_all-average-case.mdx' import ArraySortingAlgorithmsComplexities from '@site/docs/_Partials/_time-and-space-complexities/_all-array-sorting-algorithms.mdx'
+import WorstCaseComplexities from '@site/docs/_Partials/_time-and-space-complexities/_all-worst-case.md' import AverageCaseComplexities from '@site/docs/_Partials/_time-and-space-complexities/_all-average-case.md' import ArraySortingAlgorithmsComplexities from '@site/docs/_Partials/_time-and-space-complexities/_all-array-sorting-algorithms.md'

 ## Time and Space Complexity Overviews

 Click on a tab below to see the worst or average case time complexities for access, search, insertion, and deletion operations for common data structures.
 The worst case tab includes space complexity details for each data structure.
 The last tab includes details about the best, average, and worst case time complexities for various array sorting algorithms as well as a column with space complexity details.

-It is like that, but we need to know mores.
-Maintaining <FootnoteRef description='Cool beans.'>$O(n)$</FootnoteRef> is not fun.

 <Tabs>
 <TabItem value='tc-worst-case-data-structures' label='Worst Case'>